← Back to calculator

 Summary

-German investment taxation involves the annual Vorabpauschale on fund holdings and capital gains tax on sales.
+German investment taxation mainly comes down to yearly fund taxation (Vorabpauschale) and tax on sales.
 The key formulas are:

 • Vorabpauschale = min(Jan 1 value × Basiszins × 0.7, Mehrbetrag) − distributions, where Mehrbetrag = price change + distributions